ZacharyGeurts/AMOURANTHRTX/README.md

 Contributions are welcome!
 Please submit pull requests or open issues on the repository.
 Ensure code follows C++20 standards and includes proper error handling.
-I am now a stickler for OMP parallelization and memory safety with C++20 and the advent of AI coding.
+I am now a stickler for OMP parallelization and memory safety with C++20 due to advent of AI coding.

 ## Built on AMOURANTH RTX.
-A ground up SDL3 and Vulkan with RTX engine.
+A ground up SDL3 and Vulkan with RTX engine using GLM for fast vectors and math.
 RTX 3060 Ti and higher, RX 6800 and up.

 **Platform**: Currently Linux-only with toolchain work being implemented SDK style.